195-uniride/UniRideAndroid/README.md

 Getting Started
 ---------------

-Download the latest Android Studio https://developer.android.com/studio/
+- Download the latest Android Studio.

+https://developer.android.com/studio/

-Connect an Android mobile phone to your system if you want to deploy the app on your device, otherwise use the emulator on Android Studio https://developer.android.com/studio/run/emulator Clone or download the project from the GitHub repository https://github.com/195-uniride/UniRideAndroid
+- Connect an Android mobile phone to your system if you want to deploy the app on your device, otherwise use the emulator on Android Studio.

+https://developer.android.com/studio/run/emulator

+- Clone or download the project from the GitHub repository.

+https://github.com/195-uniride/UniRideAndroid

-Use Android Studio to open the project
+- Use Android Studio to open the project.

-Navigate to the app folder in the root of the UniRide project folder Choose app folder to open project in Android Studio
+Navigate to the app folder in the root of the UniRide project folder.
+Choose app folder to open project in Android Studio

 Result